 Command Purpose Switch#config Enters the switch configuration mode.
 Switch_config#ether-ring id Sets a node and enters the node configuration mode. id: Instance ID Switch_config_ring#control-vlan vlan-id Configures the control VLAN.
 Vlan-id: ID of the control VLAN Switch_config_ring#transit-node Configures the node type to be a transit node.
 Switch_config_ring#pre-forward-time value This step is optional.
-Run the following command to configure the time of maintaining the pre-forward state on the transit port.
+Configures the time of maintaining the pre-forward state on the transit port.
 Value: It is a time value ranging from 3 to 30 seconds and the default value is 3 second.
 Switch_config_ring#exit Saves the current settings and exits the node configuration mode.